Thaba Bosiu: Thaba Bosiu Affair

 On 27 December 1966, Moshoeshoe II organised protest meetings which culminated in a prayer meeting at Thaba Bosiu.
 This was a reaction to Prime Minister Chief Leabua Jonathan’s governance (leader of the Basotho National Party - BNP).
 Moshoeshoe II contested the legitimacy of the BNP governance and his lack of executive powers in the governance of Lesotho.
 When the prayer meeting was held, Chief Jonathan perceived this defiance as a promotion of insurrection and banned the meeting.
 A conflict between the security forces and demonstrators ensued, resulting in 10 dead and arrests of many opposition party leaders.
 Under house arrest, Moshoeshoe II was forced to sign a document promising not to convene or address public gatherings without consent of his government and to present only speeches required and prepared by the government.

 National monument

 In 1967, the Lesotho government declared the mountain a national monument.
 In the 1990s, the United Nation Development Programme in conjunction with the Basotho government, initiated the Preservation and Presentation of Thaba Bosiu, the national monument to preserve this historical landmark.
-This mountain has become a tourist attraction, with a conference centre, a cultural village and many rondavel type of accommodation.
+This mountain has become a tourist attraction, with a conference centre, a cultural village and many rondavel type of accommodation at it's base.
+The historical site itself is on the plateau above the cultural village and walking tours can be organised from the information centre (located as the next building on the main road after the entrance to the cultural village).

 In 1996, Moshoeshoe II was buried on the mountain, joining Moshoeshoe I. To keep the cultural significance, several political organisations held meetings or rallies at Thaba Bosiu.
 For example, Lekhotla la Bafo (a political organisation) held many meetings on top of the mountain.
 In 1957, Lekhotla la Bafo held a joint meeting with the Basotoland Congress Party (BCP) at Thaba Bosiu.

 In 2017 the relationships between the site and its local communities was studied by Nthabiseng Mokoena.